-On November 8, 2016, San Diego voters passed Measure N, Non-Medical Cannabis Tax, which imposes a gross receipts tax on non-medical cannabis businesses that operate or provide services within the City of San Diego.
+On Nov.
+8, 2016, San Diego voters passed Measure N, Non-Medical Cannabis Tax, which imposes a gross receipts tax on non-medical cannabis businesses that operate or provide services within the City of San Diego.
 The Cannabis Business Tax applies to non-medical cannabis business activities including but not limited to, transporting, manufacturing, cultivating, packaging, or retail sales.
-Businesses will be taxed initially at a rate of 5% of monthly gross receipts and will increase to 8% on July 1, 2019 unless City Council, by ordinance, takes action to set a different tax rate, not to exceed 15% of gross receipts.
-For additional information visit the Cannabis Business Tax website.
+Businesses will be taxed initially at a rate of 5 percent of monthly gross receipts and will increase to 8 percent on July 1, 2019 unless City Council, by ordinance, takes action to set a different tax rate, not to exceed 15 percent of gross receipts.
+For additional information visit the Cannabis Business Tax web page.

 Links to the final ordinance language passed by the San Diego City Council for commercial marijuana businesses can be found below: